durban/choam/README.md

 ## Related work

-- Our `Rxn` is a lock-free, referentially transparent and extended version of *reagents*, described in [Reagents: Expressing and Composing Fine-grained Concurrency ](https://people.mpi-sws.org/~turon/reagents.pdf).
+- Our `Rxn` is a lock-free, referentially transparent, and extended version of *reagents*, described in [Reagents: Expressing and Composing Fine-grained Concurrency ](https://people.mpi-sws.org/~turon/reagents.pdf).
 (Other implementations or reagents:
   [Scala](https://github.com/aturon/ChemistrySet),